abhijain1705/cc-avenue-non-seamless-node/CONTRIBUTING.md

 ## Providing Feedback

 Your feedback is valuable to us!
-If you have any suggestions, questions, or comments about toasti-poop, please feel free to share them in the GitHub issues section.
+If you have any suggestions, questions, or comments about cc-avenue-non-seamless-node, please feel free to share them in the GitHub issues section.

 ## Code of Conduct